ArminJo/Ultimate-Battery-Tester/README.md

 - Display of no load voltage to be independence from load (resistor).
 - Easy **continuing of interrupted discharge measurements**.
 - Display of ESR, voltage, current and capacity on a **1602 LCD**.
-- Supports **2 load resistors** for different battery voltages to keep current below 600 mA.
+- Supports **2 different load resistors** for different battery voltages to keep current below 600 mA.
 - Supports battery voltages up to 20 volt (@5V Arduino VCC) and external load resistor e.g. for measuring of battery packs.

 <br/>